codacy/docs/docs/organizations/managing-security-and-risk.md

     !!! note
         -   Codacy retrieves updates from Jira once a day.
+        -   If an issue is opened and closed on the same day, Codacy may not detect it.
         -   To make sure that Codacy detects Jira issues correctly, assign the "security" label when creating the issue or immediately after.

 ## Item statuses